Sofyan Amrabat: Manchester United agree deal to sign midfielder from Fiorentina

-Manchester United will pay £8.5m to take Sofyan Amrabat on loan with an option to buy the player for £21.4m; Fiorentina preferred a permanent deal while United are conscious of complying with Financial Fair Play rules
+Manchester United will pay £8.5m to take Sofyan Amrabat on loan with an option to buy the player for £21.4m; Fiorentina preferred a permanent deal while United are conscious of complying with Financial Fair Play rules; midfielder undergoing medical in Italy

 Manchester United have agreed a deal with Fiorentina for the signing of midfielder Sofyan Amrabat.